-Please note that only one status is displayed although an account may inherit additional statuses from the customer.
+Please note that only one status is displayed in an account although the account may inherit additional statuses from the customer.
 The status displayed depends upon priority.
 In the list below, the status is indicated in the Priority column.
-The number 1 corresponds to the highest priority.
+Number 1 corresponds to the highest priority.